Willie169/Android-Non-Root/README.md

 ./qemu-gui.sh
 ```
 Connect to the VNC server from a VNC viewer.
+### Window Managers or Desktop Environments
+You can install a window manager such as Fluxbox or Openbox, or desktop environment such as XFCE, LXQt, or MATE for your GUI.
 ### Login
 When you see something similar to the below in the VM:
 ```